joannajzou/GPLFM/README.md

 ## Contact

-Those interested in collaborating on this codebase are invited to reach out to Joanna Zou at [jjzou@mit.edu](mailto:jjzou@mit.edu).
+Those interested in collaborating on this repository are invited to reach out to Joanna Zou at [jjzou@mit.edu](mailto:jjzou@mit.edu).

 ## Primary references